NCERT Solutions for Class 9 Science Chapter 7 Motion - Free PDF

 Answer:

-If the distance-time graph of an object is a straight line parallel to the time axis, it means that the distance of the object is the same from its initial position at any point of time.
+If the distance-time graph of an object is a straight line parallel to the time axis, it means that the distance of the object is the same from its initial position at any point in time.
 This implies that the object is not moving and is at rest.

 Q3.
 What can you say about the motion of an object if its speedtime graph is a straight line parallel to the time axis?